Forecast

 7 day forecast

-Today: Slight chance of a light shower in the early morning.
-The chance of a thunderstorm in the southeast in the early morning.
-Mostly sunny afternoon.
-Winds S/SW 15 to 25 km/h increasing to 30 km/h before tending S/SE 15 to 25 km/h during the day.
-Overnight temperatures falling to between 10 and 13 with daytime temperatures reaching between 17 and 22.
+Today: Cloudy.
+Very high chance of showers, most likely in the morning.
+Winds SW 15 to 25 km/h turning S 20 to 30 km/h during the morning.
+Overnight temperatures falling to between 7 and 11 with daytime temperatures reaching between 13 and 18.

 (km/h)2